-This Plan was developed with the input and direction of Lynnwood residents for initial adoption in 2016 and again for an update in 2021.
+This Plan was developed with the input and direction of Lynnwood residents.
 The Plan inventories and evaluates existing park and recreation areas, assesses the needs for acquisition, site development and operations and offers specific policies and recommendations to achieve the community's goals.